Beta normal form: Beta reduction

 Any other reduction is an internal beta reduction.

+Normal forms

 A normal form is a term that does not contain any beta redex, i.e. that cannot be further reduced.
+Some authors may also include η reductions, hence the distinguishing terms beta normal form and beta-eta normal form.

 A head normal form is a term that does not contain a beta redex in head position, i.e. that cannot be further reduced by a head reduction.
-When considering the simple lambda calculus (viz. without the addition of constant or function symbols, meant to be reduced by additional delta rule), head normal forms are the terms of the following shape:
+When considering the simple lambda calculus (viz. without the addition of constant or function symbols, meant to be reduced by additional delta rule head normal forms are the terms of the following shape: